ligmitz/rimcol/README.md

 rimcol currently can be used in 3 ways, install via [cargo](https://doc.rust-lang.org/cargo/), build from source and use as a rust package.

+Before installing, download the model from <a href="https://drive.google.com/drive/folders/1-Q--MxdkfbO26UHIKBlrkRSY9TT2VFG4?usp=sharing" target="_blank">here</a>, extract it and place the folder at `/home/<user>/`.

 **Note**: rimcol depends on tensorflow for running the CNN model, so you should have tensorflow prerequisites installed.
 Refer [tensorflow-rust](https://github.com/tensorflow/rust).

 ## Manual installation from GitHub